bgd-labs/aave-proposals-v3/src/20240621_AaveV3Ethereum_OnboardSUSDeToAaveV3OnEthereum/OnboardSUSDeToAaveV3OnEthereum.md

 ## Motivation

 As discussed in the TEMP CHECK, Ethena's synthetic dollar, USDe, provides a stable crypto-native solution for a cash and carry structured product.
-The staked version of USDe, sUSDe, earns yield from the protocol and has high potential for strong borrow demand.
+The staked version of USDe, sUSDe, earns yield from the protocol and has high potential for strong collateral demand.

 ## Specification